AWS Open Source Blog

 Migrating X-Ray tracing to AWS Distro for OpenTelemetry

-In the context of containerized microservices we face the challenge of being able to tell where along the request path things happen and efficiently drill into signals and logs.
+In the context of containerized microservices, we face the challenge of being able to tell where along the request path things happen and efficiently drill into signals.
 As a developer, you don’t want to fly blind and one popular way to provide these insights is distributed tracing.
-In this post we walk you […]
+In this post we walk through migrating a […]

 In this post, AWS intern Kelvin Lo shares his experience of enhancing the OpenTelemetry JavaScript SDK to support AWS X-Ray.
 These enhancements are also available in the AWS Distro for OpenTelemetry.
 OpenTelemetry is a popular open source project under Cloud Native Computing (CNCF) Foundation.
 OpenTelemetry provides a set of components including APIs and SDKs for […]